Wall Street ends higher as corporate earnings season kicks off - ExBulletin

 NEW YORK (AP) Stocks closed higher on Wall Street on Friday to give the S&P 500 its best week in two months as earnings season begins and CEOs begin to show how well or poorly they navigate a high inflation and a slowing economy.

 The year started on Wall Street with optimism that slowing inflation trends could cause the Federal Reserve to soon ease its steep interest rate hikes.
-Such hikes may lower inflation, but they do so by slowing the economy and risk of triggering a recession.
+Such increases may lower inflation, but they do so by slowing the economy and risk causing a recession..
 They also hurt investment prices.

 The S&P 500 rose 15.92 points, or 0.4%, to 3,999.09.
 It’s up 4.2% so far this year after a dismal 2022.
 The Dow Jones Industrial Average rose 112.64 points, or 0.3%, to 34,302.61.
 The Nasdaq rose 78.05 points, or 0.7%, to 11,079.16.